 I recently travelled to the north of Iceland.
-I had seen a travel program on TV on Kolugljúfur canyon in Víðidalur valley and really wanted to see it with my own eyes.
+I had seen a travel program on TV about Kolugljúfur canyon in Víðidalur valley and really wanted to see it with my own eyes.
 So off we went up north :)

 We were travelling in the evening and needed a place to stay for the night.
 I had heard good things about Dæli, which is part of the Icelandic Farm Holidays Association.

-Top photo: By Kolufossar waterfalls
+Top photo: By Kolufossar waterfalls in the middle of the night

 The summer cottage at Dæli